sdigenis/High_Performance_Computing/README.md

 ## Disclaimer

-There are possible better way of implementing these algorithms trying to achieve better running times.<br>
+There are possible better ways of implementing these algorithms trying to achieve better running times.<br>